India national cricket team: Late 20th century (1985–1999)

 The addition of Sachin Tendulkar and Anil Kumble to the national side in 1989 and 1990 further improved the team.
 The following year, Javagal Srinath, India's fastest bowler since Amar Singh made his debut.
-Despite this, during the 1990s, India did not win any of its 33 Tests outside the subcontinent while it won 17 out of its 30 Tests at home.
-After being eliminated by neighbours Sri Lanka on home soil at the 1996 Cricket World Cup semifinal, the team underwent a year of change as Sourav Ganguly and Rahul Dravid, later to become captains of the team, made their debut in the same Test at Lord's.
+Under Azharuddin, India played in the 1992 Cricket World Cup, failing to make the knockout stage in the tournament for the first time since 1979.
+During the 1990s, India did not win any of its 33 Tests outside the subcontinent while it won 17 out of its 30 Tests at home.
+Notably, India won a hat-trick of Asia Cups in 1988, 1991 and 1995.

+India was eliminated by neighbours Sri Lanka on home soil at the disastrous 1996 Cricket World Cup semi-final, where rioters burnt section of the stadium at Kolkata after India were set to face a crushing defeat.
+Tendulkar was the tournament's leading run scorer, with this the first time an Indian being one in the tournament; and Kumble leading the wicket-taking charts.
+Following the World Cup, the team underwent a year of change as Sourav Ganguly and Rahul Dravid, later to become captains of the team, made their debut in the same test at Lord's.
 Tendulkar replaced Azharuddin as captain in late 1996, but after a personal and team form slump, Tendulkar relinquished the captaincy and Azharuddin was reinstated at the beginning of 1998.
+India lost the final of the 1997 Asia Cup, losing the tournament for the first time in editions they had participated in.
+In order to play a bilateral ODI series against Pakistan, India split its squad into two and sent a weak squad to feature in the cricket tournament of the 1998 Commonwealth Games.
+As a result, India failed to progress from the group stage.
+In the inaugural edition of the Champions Trophy in 1998, India were knocked out in the semi-finals by West Indies.